Well, Shana, here we are again!

 Judy: Frankly, Dr. Morrisey, I don’t see how you could go fishing at a time like this!

 Dr. Morrisey: Did you say dying??????
 Ha-ha-ha-ha…!!!!!
 Oh boy, I have seen some hypochondriacs in my day, but, your husband George….

 Dr. Morrisey: Heavens no!
 George Kimball will out-live us all!

 Was that from “Send Me No Flowers”?

-Oh, that was hilarious!
+Oh, I loved that movie!
 Good bye, Doris, we have your great movies to remember you by.
-And speaking of which, we’ll go out with a clip from “Pillow Talk”.
 Who else died?

 Tim Conway, star of “McHale’s Navy” and “The Carol Burnett Show”.
 He was 85.

 OMG!
 Tim Conway too?
 He was a riot!
 Shana, find me a sketch he did on The Carol Burnett Show.

 Check!
 This is really funny, I hope everybody watches!
 Tim plays a mild-mannered office manager, stuck with a clueless secretary.

 Well, actually, it’s her sister.